Fujifilm X-T1 Review

 If you need longer -- or want better ergonomics for portrait-orientation shooting -- then an optional VG-XT1 vertical battery grip should be on your wishlist.
 With this installed, you'll be able to shoot 700 shots before needing to change batteries.
 Importantly, the grip is weather-sealed to the same standard as the X-T1 camera body.

 Accessories.
-A variety of other accessories will be offered for the Fuji X-T1 camera.
-These include a non-powered MHG-XT hand grip, a dedicated all-leather BLC-XT1 case, a CP-W126 DC coupler, an AC-9V AC adapter, an MIC-ST1 stereo microphone, and a variety of flash strobes, filters, and adapters.
+A variety of other accessories are offered for the Fuji X-T1 camera.
+These include three non-powered MHG-XT hand grips in different sizes, a grip strap, a dedicated all-leather BLC-XT1 case, a CP-W126 DC coupler, an AC-9V AC adapter, an MIC-ST1 stereo microphone, an extended eyecup, and a variety of flash strobes, filters, and adapters.

 Place your order with a trusted Imaging Resource affiliate now: